vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ![Schema](/images/architecture/block-proof.png)

 Unfortunately, this is a slow process, especially if the blocks are far away from each other on the time scale.
 Fortunately, there is a way to cache all proofs in advance.
-For this purpose, we cache block proofs in the way, that enables us to verify its correctness reliably and quickly.
+For this purpose, we cache block proofs in a way that enables us to verify its correctness reliably and quickly.

 ## Block Proof Cache